 What should be the fleet of Russia?

-For more than 10 years, the heavy nuclear missile cruiser Admiral Nakhimov standing at the wall of the Sevmash plant will return to service in the 2012 year - the protracted repair will be financed and brought to completion.
+The heavy nuclear reactor has been standing near the wall of the Sevmash plant for over 10 years. missile The cruiser Admiral Nakhimov will return to service in 2012 - the protracted repairs will be financed and completed.

 In addition, the rest of the 1144 project ships will be repaired with modernization - this decision, according to available information, was made at the Russian Ministry of Defense.